 Many liberals like pointing to Canada and Europe's varied universal government-paid health care programs as models for the United States to emulate.
 Labor leaders like Europe's worker-friendly shortened work days, long paid time-off, and near-guaranteed employment.
 European countries are also favorite destinations for Hollywood's liberal soapbox set to wallow in self-inflicted exile while the United States has become so conservative under Bush's leadership, in their opinion, as to become unbearable, or in the Dixie Chicks case just too embarrassing.

-European countries are discovering they can't reconcile Islam's way of life with their own?
+So what will all these celebrities do now that European countries are discovering they can't reconcile Islam's way of life with their own?
 What will become of Hollywood's favorite vacation spot if their politics are even more intolerant of this peaceful religion's most un-peaceful self expression?
 Where will Democratic congressmen and senators go for their boondoggles to study Europeans living peacefully with minorities in ways America, in their opinion, is incapable of?

 Friday, October 13, 2006